REACH Declaration: Your Complete Compliance Documentation Guide

 3. Maintain Current Information

-- Update REACH declarations whenever the Substances of Very High Concern SVHC list changes
+- Update REACH declarations whenever the Substances of Very High Concern (SVHC) list changes

 - Review declarations when product formulations or suppliers change